thevisad/seedbox-from-scratch/README.md

 DO NOT install this script on a non OVH Host.
 It is doable, but you'll have to know Linux to solve some problems.

-DO NOT use capital letters, all your usernames should be written in lowercase.
+DO NOT use capital letters, all your usernames/passwords should be written in lowercase without space.

 DO NOT upgrade anything in your box, ask in the thread before even thinking about it.

 DO NOT try to reconfigure packages using other tutorials.

 ## How to install
-That is the question you must ask yourself.
+That is the question you must ask yourself. :/

 ####You must be logged in as root to run this installation or use sudo on it.